vincerubinetti/intro-to-svgs/src/_sections/07-text.md

-#### Text element
+#### The `<text>` element

 Unfortunately, text is one of the most painful things to deal with in SVG.
 It will display inconsistently on different platforms and software, especially with regard to alignment.

 To guarantee it will always look as expected, convert text to raw shapes using SVG software (eg Inkscape's "Object to path" functionality).

-For posterity, it is a good idea to either leave in the original `<text>` element commented out, or just make a comment noting the font/size/style you used to generate the text.
+When you do this, it is a good idea to either leave in the original `<text>` element commented out, or just make a comment noting the font/size/style you used to generate the text, for posterity.

 ```xml
 <text